dart-lang/leak_tracker/doc/TROUBLESHOOT.md

 ```

 Be careful not to fall into pattern to limit your fix to just releasing the reference to the disposed object.
-Instead, you want to release everything that is not needed any more (like `staticX`, `A` or `B`).
+Instead, you want to release most left that is not needed any more (like `staticX`, `A` or `B`).
 Remember, not all leaks are detected, but for
 [the leak tracked objects]([staticX -> A -> B](https://github.com/dart-lang/leak_tracker/blob/main/doc/DETECT.md#by-tracked-classes))
 only.
 So, if you just release the
-reference to disposed object, you will fix the detected leak, but undetected ones will hide.
+reference to disposed object, you will fix the detected leak and hide undetected ones.

 ### 2. More than one closure context